seL4/camkes-tool/docs/index.md

   this was considered distinct from ADL, but now the term 'ADL' is intended to encompass both syntaxes.
 The CAmkES IDL subset is heavily inspired by [OMG IDL](http://www.omg.org/gettingstarted/omg_idl.htm).

+**Internal Instance**

+> A component instance declared inside a compound component's composition section.

+**Internal Connection**

+> A connection declared inside a compound component which connects two internal instance interfaces.
+That is, any connection declared inside a compound component which does not use an export connector.

 **Method**